services mesh background

 Common vulnerabilities

 Despite growing awareness and understanding of cyber security in all aspects of business, common vulnerabilities and weaknesses still affect many applications, networks and services.
-Sentrium’s CREST-approved penetration testing services help to identify and remediate these vulnerabilities, enabling organisations to protect the assets that malicious actors may target.
-Our penetration tests frequently identify vulnerabilities such as:
+Sentrium’s CREST-approved penetration testing services help identify and remediate these vulnerabilities, enabling organisations to protect assets that malicious actors may target.
+Our penetration tests often find vulnerabilities such as:

 Systems, applications, software packages and cloud environments can be highly configurable.
 Misconfigured features can have a disastrous effect on a service’s overall security posture.